Zhucheng-Pan/rock-paper-scissors1012/README.md

 5.login system for user to register and store match history and score(1 win for 1score, 1 lose for -1 score)

-6.Player can check their score after every round.
+6.Player can check their current raid score .

 7.Player can create their player name.